Bunions

 There’s SO much terrible information about bunions out there that it’s practically its own industry.
 Let’s kill some of this nonsense right now:

-• “Nothing works except surgery”, Garbage.
+- “Nothing works except surgery”, Garbage.
 Total garbage.
-You can slow progression, reduce pain, and genuinely improve alignment with natural methods.
+You can slow progression, reduce pain, and actually improve alignment with natural methods.
 Surgery is a last resort for extreme cases, not step one on the treatment plan

 How to actually fight back